muscletechnologies/Muscle-tech-web/content/_index.md

 # call_to_action
 call_to_action:
   title: Ready to Transform Your Business?
-  content: Let's discuss how our software solutions can streamline your operations and drive growth.
+  content: Let's discuss how our software solutions and IT services can streamline your operations and drive growth.
 Schedule a free consultation today.
   image: '/images/cta.svg'
   button:
     enable: true